College of Idaho: Academics

-Accreditation

-The college has been accredited by the Northwest Commission on Colleges and Universities since 1922.
-Its teacher education program has been approved by the Idaho State Department of Education since 1913, and its graduates are eligible for certification in all states participating in the Interstate Certification Compact.
+The college has been accredited by the Northwest Commission on Colleges and Universities or its predecessor since 1922.
+Its teacher education program has been approved by the Idaho State Department of Education since 1913 and its graduates are eligible for certification in all states participating in the Interstate Certification Compact.
 The college is accepted by, and the alumnae are eligible for, membership in the American Association of University Women (AAUW).

 Collaborative programs

 Collaborative programs between The College of Idaho and other institutions offer degrees from both with students spending three to four years at C of I and two to three years at the cooperating university.

 Collaborative programs in health professions include: nursing, clinical lab science, speech and language pathology and audiology, physical therapy, occupational therapy, pharmacy, pharmaceutical science and public health.

 Other collaborative programs include engineering and law.

+Curriculum

-PEAK undergraduate curriculum
+PEAK (2010-2025)

-PEAK is the college's unique undergraduate curriculum.
-It is intended to allow students to graduate with an academic major and three minors in four years or two majors and minors if they choose.
-The curriculum was implemented in the Fall of 2010.
-It is made up of four different peaks: humanities & fine arts, social sciences & history, natural sciences & mathematics, and professional studies & enhancement.
+PEAK was the college's unique undergraduate curriculum.
+It was intended to allow students to graduate with an academic major and three minors in four years or two majors and two minors if they choose.
+The curriculum was implemented in the fall of 2010.
+It was made up of four different peaks: humanities & fine arts, social sciences & history, natural sciences & mathematics, and professional foundations & enhancement.
 Each student under this curriculum is required to major in one of the four peaks, while minoring in the other three allowing a broad base of study with limited general education requirements.